 Note: This number may be less than the number of negative have a best match in the region.
 The reason for this is that a sequence may have many matches that score equally best.
 If n matches have the best score in a sequence, 1/n is added to the appropriate bin for each match.

-The number of negative sequences containing a match to the motif above the minimum score threshold.
+The number of negative sequences containing a match to the motif above the score threshold.
 When score optimization is enabled the score threshold may be raised higher than the minimum.

 The probability that any tested region in the negative sequences would be as enriched for best matches to this motif according to the Binomial test.

 Use the filter to display only motifs differentially enriched in both datasets (low p-value and high negative p-value).